Shireoaks: History

+The name Shireoaks derives from a group of Oak Trees which stood at the junction of the three counties Derby, Nottingham and York.

+Shireoaks Hall is a Grade II* listed 17th-century country house.
+Shireoaks Colliery lies within what was once part of the Shireoaks Hall estate.
+The hall was the home of George Eddison.

+Industrial Revolution

 Shireoaks colliery was opened in 1854.
 It was closed on 25 May 1991 and was capped in August 1992.
 The depth of the shaft was 483.5m and the shaft's diameter was 3.66m.

 Facilities

-The current facilities in the village include a convenience store that also functions as the post office, a small shop, a wine bar & restaurant, a primary school, a village hall, three private fishing lakes, and the Sports and Social Club which features a bowling green and a football pitch.
-Additionally, the village boasts a part-time pub called the Hewett Arms, located in the grounds of Shireoaks Hall.
-The former Station Hotel, next to the level crossing, has been converted into a private dwelling.
+The current facilities in the village include a convenience store that also functions as the post office, a small shop, bar and bistro, a primary school, a village hall, three private fishing lakes, and the Sports and Social Club which features a bowling green and a football pitch.